 The #1 thing criminals didn’t want to deal with during a burglary was discovery.
 Drawing attention to themselves was a sure-fire way of inviting trouble to their activities.
 That is why security measures that alerted homeowners to the presence of thieves were most feared by invaders.
 Here are the top three.8

 3 in 5 interviewed burglars interviewed by the AIC stated that man’s best friend is the strongest reason to not proceed with a home burglary.
 This is largely because of how much noise a dog can make when prowlers come to the house.

 Considering a dog for your home?
-The most popular breeds in Australia are American Staffordshire Terrier, the Australian Cattle Dog, and Border Collies.4 That said, the most important thing for you to look for is a pup that’s easily trained.
+The most popular breeds in Australia are Labrador Retrievers, Staffordshire Bull Terriers, and French Bulldogs.5 That said, the most important thing for you to look for is a pup that’s easily trained.

 Working alarm systems.
 Close to half of interviewed thieves said a working alarm system would stop them from home invasion.
 We would like to put a big emphasis here on ‘working’, because that is what lets people down in home security.

 Let us elaborate.
 A 2009 report from the Security Research Centre notes the following failures of alarm panels: 5